charmed-kubernetes/kubernetes-docs/pages/k8s/1.29/upgrading.md

 <div class="p-notification--warning is-inline">
   <div markdown="1" class="p-notification__content">
     <span class="p-notification__title">Warning!:</span>
-    <p class="p-notification__message"><strong>Juju compatibility</strong>  The latest current version of Juju (as of the time of the Charmed Kubernetes 1.29 release) is <strong>3.1</strong>.
-This new major release introduces some breaking changes with previous versions.
-It is recommended that you upgrade to this new version of Juju, but also be aware of the changes.
-See the <a href="https://juju.is/docs/juju/upgrade-your-juju-deployment-from-2-9-to-3-x"> Juju documentation</a> for more information.</p>
+    <p class="p-notification__message"><strong>Juju compatibility</strong>: Juju version 3.1 or better is required to deploy Charmed Kubernetes 1.29.
+See the <a href="https://juju.is/docs/juju/upgrade-your-juju-deployment-from-2-9-to-3-x">Juju documentation</a> for information on upgrading controllers and models to Juju 3.x.</p>
   </div>
 </div>

 As with all upgrades, there is a possibility that there may be unforeseen difficulties.
 It is **highly recommended that you make a backup** of any important data, including any running workloads.
 For more details on creating backups, see the separate [documentation on backups][backups].